UW-ASIC/Crypto-AES/docs/info.md

 Explain how your project works

 ### Round Counter
 The RoundCounter keeps track of which round the algorithm is on and signals when the final round has been reached.
 AES runs a different number of rounds depending on key size (10, 12, or 14).
 For us, we are using AES-256 so we will be doing 14 rounds.
+When the counter increments past 14, it will automatically reset to 0.

 ## How to test